netlify/netlify-dev-plugin/README.md

 This can be helpful, for example, to use ES modules syntax (e.g. `import`/`export`) via webpack, babel transforms via `babel-cli` or `babel-loader`, or strict type-checking and transpilation with TypeScript's `tsc` or other webpack loaders.

 We'll call this category of tools **function builders**.
 In fact, we do maintain an open source function builder dedicated to the task of transforming serverless functions from source to destination via webpack, called [`netlify-lambda`](https://github.com/netlify/netlify-lambda).
+We maintain [a comparison between Netlify Dev and `netlify-lambda` on its README as well as advice on when to use which or both](https://github.com/netlify/netlify-lambda#netlify-lambda).

 **Function Builder Detection**